 We weren’t in there for two hours but we did take 1 hour 15 minutes to find all 10 letters.
 To be honest most people left the maze after finding 7-8 letters.
 But we persevered.
 At one point we had 8 of the 10 letters and we nearly gave up but we ploughed on and after a bit of thought and consideration we soon found the 2 remaining letters.

 Because of the nature of the maze it’s relatively easy to remember where you’ve been before.
 Each lane looks different.
-Whether it be the width of the lane, the maize itself or the ground we soon worked out where we’d been before and then tried to go elsewhere.
+Whether it be the width of the lane, the maze itself or the ground we soon worked out where we’d been before and then tried to go elsewhere.

 If you don’t manage to find all 10 you are still given a certificate.
 Jamie was allowed the certificate for finding all 10 letters but chose one that you get even if you don’t find them all.